parsokev/graph_repo/README.md

-Instead of accepting graphical information in the traditional forms of adjacency matricies or adjacency lists, this program processes graphical information in a more human-friendly format for ease of access to individuals who wish to both provide and view graphical data in a more readily understood format.
+Instead of accepting graphical information in the traditional forms of adjacency matricies or adjacency lists, this program processes graphical information in a more human-friendly format for ease of access to individuals who wish to both provide and view graphical data in a more widely understood format.

 ## Processing of User-Provided Graphical Information

-This program processes a text file where each line contains the information for each unique edge in the graph to be processed.
+This program processes a text file, where each line contains the information for each unique edge in the graph to be processed.
 This line-by-line format is structured in the following way:

 ```
 vertex1_name, vertex2_name, distance_between_vertex1_and_vertex2
 ```

-The program will process the text file to generate a graphical representation to be utilized by customized Hashmap and Binary Minimum Heap data structures to:

-1. Find the shortest path between a user-provided source vertex and destination vertex
-2. Find the Minimum Spanning Tree given a user-provided source vertex

 For referencing purposes, several sample text files (of varying amounts of graphical densities) that adhere to the proper format for processing are included in the [sample_graphs](./sample_graphs/) directory.